Sholomabe/Loop-Underwriter/replit.md

 - **Modularity**: Codebase is organized into distinct modules for database interaction (`database.py`, `models.py`), PDF processing (`pdf_processor.py`), AI integration (`openai_integration.py`), and core business logic (`transfer_hunter.py`, `verification.py`, `webhook_server.py`).

 ## External Dependencies
-- **OpenAI GPT-4o (Vision)**: Used for robust PDF document extraction, supporting both text and image analysis, returning structured JSON data.
+- **Koncile API**: Primary extraction engine for bank statements.
+Extracts both summary data (General_fields) and transaction details (Line_fields) with confidence scoring.
-- **OpenAI GPT-5**: Employed for generating underwriting summaries and facilitating adversarial corrections, leveraging few-shot examples and learned patterns.
+- **OpenAI GPT-4o**: Used for AI verification (second opinion), adversarial corrections, and pattern learning.
+No longer used for primary extraction.
 - **PostgreSQL**: The relational database management system used for storing all application data, hosted on Replit.
 - **Streamlit**: Python framework for building the interactive web application frontend.
 - **Flask**: Python micro-framework used for the backend webhook server handling email ingestion.
 - **PyPDF2**: Python library for working with PDF documents.
-- **Pillow (PIL Fork)**: Python Imaging Library used for image processing, particularly in OCR workflows.
+- **Pillow (PIL Fork)**: Python Imaging Library used for image processing.
-- **Pytesseract**: Python wrapper for Google's Tesseract-OCR Engine, used for optical character recognition on documents.
+- **Pytesseract**: Python wrapper for Google's Tesseract-OCR Engine, used for fallback OCR if needed.